under-doc/.github/profile/README.md

 To get start, simply visit our UnderDoc Developer Portal (https://dev-portal.underdoc.io), signup for an account (free and no credit card required).

+In our Developer Portal, there is a Playground that you can try out your own images and view the extracted output.

 For our Expense Document Understanding API, you can see the API Spec at https://api.underdoc.io/docs

 ## Python SDK